Zand Iran: Legacy

 As noted by The Oxford Dictionary of Islam, "Karim Khan Zand holds an enduring reputation as the most humane Iranian ruler of the Islamic era".
 Karim Khan is the subject of many stories about his "kindness, generosity and justice".
 The Oxford Encyclopedia of the Islamic World adds that he is described as "a model ruler who never took the title of Shah".
 The Zand entity of Karim Khan was at peace and the roads within the realm were reportedly free of bandits.
 Karim Khan rebuilt Shiraz, his capital, and decorated it with new buildings including the Arg of Karim Khan, the Vakil Bazaar and the Kulah-e Farangi.
 He also restored the tombs of the medieval Persian poets Hafez and Saadi Shirazi.
 Until this day, the inhabitants of Shiraz honor Karim Khan.
-When following the Islamic Revolution of 1979 the names of the past rulers of Iran became a taboo, the citizens of Shiraz refused to rename the Karim Khan Zand Street and Lotf-Ali Khan Zand Street, the two main streets of Shiraz.
+When following the Iranian Revolution of 1979 the names of the past rulers of Iran became a taboo, the citizens of Shiraz refused to rename the Karim Khan Zand Street and Lotf-Ali Khan Zand Street, the two main streets of Shiraz.